Akurathi/2019-Fall-AI/project/README.md

    - Someone else must be able to reproduce all your results
 1. [1 point] Effort to document the challenges faced during the project
 1. [1 point] Effort to document all the steps above in Overleaf
-1. [2 * 2.5 points] Effort to provide clear and meaninful comments to others' reports
+1. [2 * 2.5 points] Effort to provide clear and meaninful comments to others' reports at least a few days before the submission deadline

 # Poster and Final Report Evaluation Criterion
 Poster and Final report will be evaluated based on all the criteria above.